-Do you have a healthy amount of Non-Perishable Food For Hurricane Season or Quarantine?
+Do you have a healthy amount of Non-Perishable Food For Hurricane Season?
 This list is great and can help give you some ideas on what to stock up on.

 Most people think about canned food when they think about non-perishables.
 Indeed non-perishable food is just a fancy way of saying that the food is shelf-stable.